Australia Exploration

 Canterbury’s Australian Assets:

 A porphyry copper (± molybdenum) system with a 2km surface footprint.
-Canterbury completed a 5 hole, 2069m core drill program in 2019 at the Central Porphyry.
-A subsequent mineral resource study was undertaken and resulted in an Inferred Resource of 142.6Mt at 0.29% Cu (at a 0.2% Cu cut-off).
-Follow-up RC drilling, funded by Alma Metals under an option agreement, have resulted in the estimation of additional Exploration Targets of 455Mt to 850Mt at 0.20% to 0.35% Cu.
-Core drilling of these Exploration Targets commenced in October 2022.
+Canterbury completed a 5 hole, 2069m core drill program in 2019 at the Central Porphyry which supported a maiden mineral resource estimate of 142.6Mt at 0.29% Cu (at a 0.2% Cu cut-off).
+Multiple follow-up drilling campaigns, funded by Alma Metals under a farm-in agreement, have expanded the Inferred Mineral Resource to 415Mt at 0.25% cu, 31ppm Mo, plus additional Exploration Targets of 480Mt to 880Mt at 0.20% to 0.30% Cu, 25 to 40ppm Mo.
+Core drilling of the deposit continues ahead of a Scoping Study in 2H 2024.

 Another large porphyry copper (± molybdenum ± gold) system, albeit representing a more discrete target.
 Gold mineralisation appears to be hosted by calc-silicate peripheral skarns and intrusive breccias surrounding a central copper and molybdenum mineralised granodiorite stock.